AMCON Distributing (NYSEAMERICAN:DIT) Research Coverage Started at StockNews.com

 Institutional Investors Weigh In On AMCON Distributing

 A hedge fund recently raised its stake in AMCON Distributing stock.
-CM Management LLC lifted its position in AMCON Distributing (NYSEAMERICAN:DIT – Free Report) by 20.7% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 7,240 shares of the company’s stock after purchasing an additional 1,240 shares during the quarter.
-AMCON Distributing comprises about 1.5% of CM Management LLC’s holdings, making the stock its 22nd biggest holding.
-CM Management LLC owned approximately 1.19% of AMCON Distributing worth $1,491,000 at the end of the most recent reporting period.
-Institutional investors own 11.14% of the company’s stock.
+Empowered Funds LLC grew its position in AMCON Distributing (NYSEAMERICAN:DIT – Free Report) by 7.7% during the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 2,442 shares of the company’s stock after purchasing an additional 175 shares during the quarter.
+Empowered Funds LLC owned approximately 0.39% of AMCON Distributing worth $449,000 as of its most recent SEC filing.
+11.14% of the stock is owned by institutional investors and hedge funds.

 About AMCON Distributing